SeattleUser0/AutoSage/README.md

 ## 🌐 Large-Scale Orchestration
 AutoSage is architected for distributed environments.
 By deploying as a cluster, it enables:
 * **Asynchronous Parallelism:** Offload thousands of simultaneous solver tasks via the agentic layer.
-* **Agent-Directed Branching:** Use the Open Claw stack to dynamically allocate nodes for Monte Carlo simulations or wide-band evolutionary design optimization.
+* **Agent-Directed Branching:** Use the OpenClaw stack to dynamically allocate nodes for Monte Carlo simulations or wide-band evolutionary design optimization.
 * **Massive Cloud Capacity:** Built to scale from a single Mac Pro to 10,000+ Linux nodes for "freakish" computational power.

 ---